kaixinguor/CarND-Vehicle-Detection/writeup.md

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-The output of detection on the test image looks like this:
+The output of detection on some test images looks like this:

 ![alt text][image2_2]

-The result looks good, because bounding boxes are surrounding the cars instead of the background.
+The result looks good, because most of the time the bounding boxes are surrounding the cars instead of the background.

+But there are several problems:

+** There are multiple boxes on the same car **

+** There are sometimes false positives on the background **

-But the computation is quite slow: it takes around 1.5 seconds to process one image with `50%` overlap, close to 6 seconds to process one image with  `75%` overlap,
+** The computation is very slow: close to 6 seconds to process one image with  `75%` overlap **

+The first two problem will be handled in the next section when we process a video.
+In the following I discuss about the computation.

+It will takes around 1.5 seconds to process one image with `50%` overlap, but when the candidate windows become sparse, the performance of detection may drop, i.e. car is more likely missed if the box is not align well with the car.
+So reducing the number of searching windows may not be a good idea.

 Since computing the HOG feature could be one bottleneck for the computation, I tried another searching method provided by the lecture: the idea is to compute HOG image on the whole image only once, and then the hog features for each searching window are computed directly from HOG image.

+The code is in the function `find_car()` in lines 127 through 227 in `./car_detect.py`.

-The result of using this method in a single scale looks like this.
+The result of using this method in a single scale (equivalent with using window size `96`) looks like this.

 ![alt text][image2_3]

 A multi-scale search can be done using this techniques and save a lot of time.
-For example, the same multiscale setting with the first method cost only 1 second (compared to 6 seconds).
+I implement this part in `find_car_multiscale()` in lines 230 through 243 in `./car_detect.py`.
+With the same setting of `car_detect()` which computesHOG for every individual searching window.
+This fucntion cost only 1 second (compared to 6 seconds) to process one image.
+The results look like this

 ![alt text][image2_4]
 The results of these two methods are very similar but not exactly the same due to the different downsampling strategy.